Put your best foot forward and read our cycling shoes buying guide.

-These shoes feature a recess on the sole into which is bolted a metal or plastic cleat that “clips in” to the retaining system on the pedal, and which is clipped out again when the bike comes to a halt.
+Clipless shoes feature a recess on the sole into which is bolted a metal or plastic cleat that “clips in” to the retaining system on the pedal, and which is clipped out again when the bike comes to a halt.
+For some MTB and BMX disciplines, a flat pedal shoe is a popular choice, often a more casual trainer-like shoe with extra grip added to ensure control of the bike whilst pedalling.

 Which cycle shoes are right for you?